savvar9991/linea-tracer/PLUGINS.md

 Tracer Readiness is a plugin that enables the existence of the `/tracer-readiness` REST endpoint that ensures that the given node is able to accept new requests.
 Under the hood it performs request limiting via an option configuring the number of allowed concurrent requests.
-Additionally in ensures that the your state is in sync.
+Additionally, it ensures that your state is in sync.

 The plugin supports the following options in the TOML configuration: